jangala-dev/lua-fibers/README.md

 ## Concepts in brief

-A **fiber** is a lightweight task scheduled by the runtime. `fibers.run` starts the scheduler and a root supervision scope; `fibers.spawn` creates more fibers under the current scope.
+A **fiber** is a lightweight task scheduled by the runtime. `fibers.run` starts the scheduler and a root supervision scope; `fibers.spawn` creates more fibers under the current scope; if you need the scope explicitly you can obtain it via `fibers.current_scope()` or by using `fibers.run_scope`, which passes the child scope to its body.

 An **operation (`Op`)** represents something that may block: reading from a channel, waiting for a timeout, waiting for a process to exit, and so on.
 Operations can be composed with `choice`, guarded, bracketed with acquire/release logic, or wrapped to add behaviour.
 They are not tied to a particular task until performed.